Frequently Asked Questions:

 What is a pollinator garden?
 A landscape designed for the benefit of pollinator species.
 Much of the plant material is native flowers whose nectar feeds insects, but other plants within the garden also create “housing” niches for our beneficial insects.
 While these plants are also included through out the site, we’ve congregated the sun loving plants here both to save them from future forest shade.
 We encourage you to observe what plants here might join your home garden: the food and habitat sources are crucial for wildlife which is in decline due to agricultural expansion, urban sprawl, and pesticides.

-What is hugelcultur?
+What is hugelkultur?
 Why is there a big long mound near the southwest corner of the site?
-Hugelkultur is a German word translating to “hill culture”, or hill gardening.
-This technique uses large buried logs to simultaneously create high carbon soils with vibrant fungal and microbial communities, retain water, and extend the growing season.
+Hugelkultur is a German word translating to “hill culture”, or hill gardening. cultures all over the world have used mounded gardens, often stashing wood or other slow composting natural materials underneath.
+Hugelkulturs use large buried logs to simultaneously create high carbon soils with vibrant fungal and microbial communities, retain water, and extend the growing season.
 Slowly, the large logs rot underground, often taking several decades to complete the process.
 The Hugelkultur Institute built ours using a tractor to dig a long trench and then filling the trench with enormous loads of wood before returning our heavy clay soil back on top.
 This is an excellent use for your old rotting firewood (toss it in the bottom of any raised garden beds at home), but more research is needed before moving our particular work sequence (dig deep, bury wood, cover with the original soil, sow cover crops) to a Sandhills garden.
 This is due to the erosion potential of the sand due to sudden rains and the wind that is so ever present.